Summit: Mont Blanc 4810m is the highest summit in

 ability to move quickly and efficiently over

-should be confident on steep ridges, but don't
+should be confident on steep ridges.
+You are taught any necessary

 Effort: Due to the altitude and the length of the